 Gait analysis matches the runner’s degree of pronation with the correct shoe type, with the aims of counter-balancing over or underpronation, helping reduce the risk of injury and improving running efficiency.

-It involves running for a few minutes on a treadmill while a video is made of the runner’s feet.
-This footage is then slowed down and analysed in detail by an ASICS professional who will explain the findings.
-Runners can then try a variety of shoes selecting cushioning, structured cushioning or maximum support options according to the results.
+Video gait analysis involves running for a few minutes on a treadmill while a recording is made of runner’s feet.
+This footage is then slowed down and analysed in detail by an ASICS professional who is knowledgably enough to explain the findings.
+Runners can then try a variety of shoes based on the results, selecting cushioning, structured cushioning or maximum support options.

-As well as helping runners to find the right shoe through assessing the moment of the foot, video gait analysis also looks at the leg and body’s movement and efficiency to see if the analysis can help the runner further.
+As well as helping runners to find the right shoe through assessing the movement of the foot, video gait analysis also looks at leg and body movement to see if the analysis can help the runner further.
 By slowing the video down and viewing the different running stages in detail, ASICS representatives can help identify certain movements which may be triggering injuries or affecting running efficiency.